pybrain-workshop/pybrain-workshop.github.io/index.md

 12:00-13:00pm, and 14:00-14:30pm, during which time you may be expected to work independently on exercises.
 Please consult the instructions above before the workshop.

-Registered attendees will receive an email with the Zoom meeting details.
+Registered attendees will receive an email with the Zoom meeting details. **Please check your bulk/spam email folders if you are registered and haven't heard from us by now, as Eventbrite emails often get marked as spam**

 #### 2 November
 * Introduction to Jupyter Notebooks